Kitware/nrtk-jatic/docs/release_notes/pending_release.rst

 * Added sphinx auto-documentation on JATIC interoperability for object detection.

+* Added sphinx auto-documentation on JATIC interoperability for image classification.

 Examples

 * Added an example notebook exploring the current state of several augmentation